midas-network/tycho_national_incidence/README.md

 - Data from [2000 to 2010](https://www.census.gov/data/tables/time-series/demo/popest/intercensal-2000-2010-national.html)
 - Data from [2010 to 2020](https://www.census.gov/programs-surveys/popest/technical-documentation/research/evaluation-estimates/2020-evaluation-estimates/2010s-national-detail.html)

+## Data Processing Pipeline

+Scripts in the `src` directory pull data from Zenodo and census to create processed data stored in the `process_data` directory.
+The data are also duplicated in the `raw` directory.

 ## Output

 The Visualization folder contains multiple outputs files and code in a quarto file